 (2) A person who does jury service is entitled to be paid by the State the allowances and expenses prescribed by the regulations in respect of doing the jury service.

+(3) If an employer —

+(a) employs a person on a contract of service (the employee); and

-(3) If a person does jury service for a period when he or she is employed by an employer under a contract of service, the employer must pay the person the earnings that he or she could reasonably expect to have been paid in that period under the contract, despite any breach of the contract caused by doing the jury service.
+(b) for any period when the employee does jury service, pays the employee the earnings that the employee could reasonably expect to have been paid in that period under the contract,

-Penalty: a fine of $2 000.

-(4) An employer who in accordance with subsection (3) pays a person during any period when the person does jury service is entitled to be paid by the State the fees in accordance with the regulations for the person’s service, unless the employer is in a class of employer prescribed by the regulations.
+the employer is entitled to be paid by the State the fees in accordance with the regulations for the employee’s service, unless the employer is in a class of employer prescribed by the regulations.

-(5) If a person to whom subsection (3) applies is not paid under that subsection, the person is entitled to be paid by the State the fees in accordance with the regulations for the jury service, unless the person is in a class of person prescribed by the regulations.
+(4) If an employee described in subsection (3) is not paid in accordance with that subsection, the employee is entitled to be paid by the State the fees in accordance with the regulations for the jury service, unless he or she is in a class of person prescribed by the regulations.

-(6) A person who does jury service but to whom subsection (3) does not apply is entitled to be paid by the State the fees in accordance with the regulations for the jury service, unless the person is in a class of person prescribed by the regulations.
+(5) A person who does jury service but who is not an employee described in subsection (3) is entitled to be paid by the State the fees in accordance with the regulations for the jury service, unless the person is in a class of person prescribed by the regulations.

+[(6) deleted]

 (7) A claim to the State for a payment under this section must be made and determined under the regulations.

 (8) Any amount paid under this section by the State to or in respect of a juror for a trial in criminal proceedings is to be charged to the Consolidated Account.

 [Section 58B inserted by No. 5 of 2008 s.
-67.]
+67; amended by No. 13 of 2011 s.
+43.]

 59. Enforcement of fines

-(1) A fine imposed under this Act is to be paid, and its payment may be enforced, under Part 4 of the Fines, Penalties and Infringement Notices Enforcement Act 1994 as if the fine were a fine imposed for an offence.
+(1) A fine imposed under this Act for an act or omission that does not constitute an offence is to be paid, and its payment may be enforced, under Part 4 of the Fines, Penalties and Infringement Notices Enforcement Act 1994 as if the fine were a fine imposed for an offence.

-(2) For the purposes of section 32 of the Fines, Penalties and Infringement Notices Enforcement Act 1994, a fine imposed under this Act is taken to be imposed on the day specified in the summons issued under section 56(1), or on the day when an order is made under section 56(3), whichever is the later.
+[(2) deleted]

 (3) A fine imposed under this Act is to be credited to the Consolidated Account.

 [Section 59 inserted by No. 78 of 1995 s.
 57; amended by No. 77 of 2006 s.
-4.]
+4; No. 13 of 2011 s.
+44.]

 60. Operation of Coroners Act